gousiosg/homepage/_posts/2012-05-14-Efficiency-Java-CPP.md

 did try a lot of VM options), I could not manage to bring the Java implementation's performance anywhere near C++.
 During the 7 years in the between, I occasionally run the code on any new system that I had at my hands, and the result was, give or take, the same.

 Today, I decided to rerun the experiment.
 I compiled the C++ code with Clang 3 with all optimisations enabled (-O3 -march=corei7) and used the 1.6.0_31 version of the JVM to run the Java code.
 The result came to me as a surprise:

-{% highlight shell %}
+{% highlight bash %}
 $ clang++ -O3 -march=corei7 sort.cpp
 $ time ./a.out
 [...]
 real	0m1.063s
 user	0m1.026s